fabianaiolfi/eu-policy-feedback/README.md

 - [ ] Create tags / topics of each document to see if there's a correlation between topics and calculated ideology
 - [ ] Compare results with left-right tags defined by Hix Høyland (2024), p.
 33
 - [ ] Dig deeper: Look into broad policy areas and if certain areas align more between ground truth and calculated measurements than others

-Evaluation Plan: Comparing calculated measurements with Ground Truth (Nanou 2017)
-- Pearson correlation *
-- Mean Absolute Error (MAE) *
-- Root Mean Square Error (RMSE) *
-- Histogram showing (lack of) variance (Levene's Test For Equality Of Variances)
-- Adjusted MAE And RMSE With Variance Penalties *
-- Spearman's Rank Correlation *
-- Scatter plots
-- Synthesize the results of all metrics with *

 ## Resources
 - https://michalovadek.github.io/eurlex/